-The last item on our list is something a lot of folks don’t think about when they first start designing a sports complex.
+The last item on our list is something a lot of folks don’t think about when they first design a sports complex.
 However, parking is one of the most important things you have to consider.
-Seriously: YOU CANNOT OVERLOOK PARKING.

 Why?
 If you want to compete with other facilities for hosting lucrative tournaments, you need to meet minimum parking per event criteria.
-Organizers hosting events typically need anywhere from 50-100 spaces per field.
+Organizers hosting events typically need anywhere from 50 to 100 spaces per field.
 They also worry about how far their visitors have to walk from parking to the fields.

-Another factor you have to consider when it comes to parking is liability if a car is struck by a ball or other piece of equipment.
+Another factor you have to consider with parking is liability if a ball or other piece of equipment damages a vehicle.
 Nets are a good idea for parking spaces next to baseball fields especially, but it’s important to have signs that clearly state you are not responsible for any damage or injury caused by game play.